 Forecast Details for Minneapolis-Saint Paul International Airport, MN

-Today: Showers and thunderstorms likely, mainly after 5pm.
-Some of the storms could be severe.
-Cloudy, with a high near 74.
-Breezy, with a south wind 20 to 25 mph, with gusts as high as 40 mph.
+Friday Night: Showers likely and possibly a thunderstorm before 10pm, then a chance of showers and thunderstorms after 10pm.
+Cloudy, with a low around 56.
+East northeast wind around 10 mph.
 Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tonight: Showers and thunderstorms likely before 10pm, then a chance of showers after 3am.
-Some of the storms could be severe.
-Mostly cloudy, with a low around 44.
-Breezy, with a south southwest wind 15 to 20 mph becoming northwest after midnight.
-Winds could gust as high as 30 mph.
+Saturday Night: A chance of showers and thunderstorms, then showers likely and possibly a thunderstorm after 1am.
+Mostly cloudy, with a low around 60.
+East wind 5 to 10 mph.
 Chance of precipitation is 60%.
-New precipitation amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!